HenryLoenwind/enderio-wiki/Translating-Ender-IO.md

 * https://github.com/SleepyTrousers/EnderIO/tree/1.10/resources/assets/enderio/lang

 Please note that there are a number of "guess" file which are automatically generated.
 They contain all keys that are needed (although they are in no good order) and try to guess which of the old translations may fit.

+A word on the state of the en_us files: "integration-tic" and "integration-forestry" are done. "base" and "machines" should be quite stable. "conduits" may change dramatically. "invpanel" hasn't even been started.